 The next time, Tika dragged… dragged… in a pigeon the size of football.
 She lugged it to the middle of the kitchen floor, and then let it go, revealing its OPEN CHEST, its STILL-BEATING HEART, its arteries pumping blood out all over the tiled floor.
 Its wings would occasionally ruffle up, and its mouth was opening-shutting, opening-shutting, in final desperate, heroic efforts toward life.
 The blood was everywhere.
 It was dying.
 Tika was watching it die.
 I was watching it die.

 I did not know what to do.
-I almost vomited my guts out, because WHAT WAS I SUPPOSED TO DO WITH A BLOODY STILL-ALIVE ALMOST-DEAD NEARLY-ALBATROSS-SIZED BIRD?
+I almost vomited, because WHAT WAS I SUPPOSED TO DO WITH A BLOODY STILL-ALIVE ALMOST-DEAD NEARLY-ALBATROSS-SIZED BIRD?
 On the kitchen floor?

 I curled up in a ball on the couch, gasping for air, and felt silent tears squeeze out of the corners of my scrunched-shut eyes.
 Then I called my mom, because what else was I going to do?
 She told me to think of it as a giant spider that I needed to catch in a jar, and then release outside.